synchrony/smsn-why/incomplete/epistemology and voter despair.md

 People write good things!
 And sharing information is why humans have so much power!
 It lets us build on each others' work.
 Science is the spread of ideas, based on trust.

-Locally (family, neighbors, etc.), trut is pretty solid.
+Locally (family, neighbors, etc.), trust is pretty solid.
 But at large scales (politics, science, history), our trust is in trouble.

 We need a system that easily lets us check claims.
-A knowledge platform to which one can ask, "What has [Donald Trump] said about [how to treat people]?"
+A knowledge platform to which one can ask, "What has [public figure] said about [civic responsibility]?"
 "What do [Democrats] want the [price of education] to be?"
 "Who has disputed [claim]?"
 "What evidence did they use when [someone] said [something]?"

-A blockchain-style wikipedia without anonymity.

-RDF can represent this kind of data.
-So can the reflective set of labeled tuples, which is simpler and more general but less popular than RDF.
+Semantic Synchrony is an easy way to share knowledge.